kddnewton/kddnewton.github.io/_posts/2023-12-03-advent-of-prism-part-3.md

 foo.bar::Baz
 ```

-The first example includes a prefix of `::`, which indicates that the constant lookup should being at the root of the module nesting tree.
+The first example includes a prefix of `::`, which indicates that the constant lookup should be at the root of the module nesting tree.

 You'll notice that the first three examples only contain constant reads as a part of their path, where the last two include other kinds of expressions.
 Constant paths can be dynamic in this way, it's not required that they only contain constant reads.
 To represent these chains of nodes, prism uses a `ConstantPathNode`.
 These nodes contain an optional `parent` field (`nil` in the first example), a `child` field (almost always a constant read), and the location of the `::` delimiter.
 Here's what the syntax tree looks like for `Foo::Bar::Baz`: